 From 1682, under Louis XIV, the famous Sun King, until the beginning of the French Revolution in 1789, under Louis XVI, the Palace of Versailles, near Paris, was France’s principal royal residence.
 The Palace was sized to be a Royal residence since the Revolution, so it became the Museum of the History of France in 1837, at the order of King Louis-Philippe.
 It is located in the department of Yvelines, in the Île-de-France region.

-The Palace has many themed areas that areas, galleries, state and private rooms, fully preserved to testify about French history.
-Here is the list of most significant areas within a Palace:
+The Palace has many themed areas such as galleries, state and private rooms, fully preserved to testify about French history.
+Here is the list of most significant areas within a Palace to visit:

 The Hall of Mirrors is famous globally for being a place where The Treaty of Versailles was signed in 1919.